Toronto Engineering and Construction Services Division

+Toronto Engineering and Construction Services (ECS; formerly known as Technical Services) is a division of the City of Toronto which provides engineering design, project management, construction management and stakeholder engagement for municipal public works projects.

+Overview

-The Engineering & Construction Services Division (formerly Technical Services Division) is a Division responsible for providing specialized engineering and construction services to the City of Toronto's internal Client Divisions including Toronto Water, Transportation Services, as well as Solid Waste Management Services.
-Furthermore, the Division also provides services to external clients such as the development industry, utility companies, and other public agencies.
+The division specialized engineering and construction services to the City of Toronto's internal client divisions such as Toronto Water, Transportation Services and Solid Waste Management Services.
+Furthermore, ECS also provides services to external clients such as the development industry, utility companies, and other public agencies.